 Can we build an empire based on a small plastic quartz watch?
 Yes, when we are Nicolas Hayek and we are a visionary, halfway between the talented businessman and the great provider of new ideas.
 By creating Swatch, he laid the foundation for an immensely successful business.
 And saved, by the way, the Swiss watch industry.
 So let’s go discover this industrial watchmaker.

-Nicolas Hayek: when the entrepreneur becomes an artist
+Nicolas Hayek: when the Entrepreneur Becomes an Artist

 Like the computer or the automobile, the history of modern watchmaking is inhabited by both brilliant inventors and businessmen of genius.
 Two characters that have nothing contradictory, because it sometimes happens that the manufacture of an innovative timepiece requires the assistance of one who knows best how to sell it.
 The precedent of the complex relationship, in the field of technology, between the two founding Steve Apple – Wozniak the engineer and Jobs marketer – proves that history sometimes retains the visionary rather than the technician.